-The headlamp wiring is protected by a circuit breaker in the underhood electrical center.
-An electrical overload will cause the lamps to go on and off, or in some cases to remain off.
+The headlamp circuit is protected by individual fuses in the underhood electrical center.
+An electrical overload will cause the fuse to blow.
 If this happens, have your headlamp system checked right away.

 Windshield Wipers

 The windshield wiper motor is protected by a circuit breaker and a fuse.
 If the motor overheats due to heavy snow, etc., the wiper will stop until the motor cools.
 If the overload is caused by some electrical problem, have it fixed.